IsnTkinter/tkinter_doc/caw.rst

         The gain argument controls the rate of scanning.
 This argument has a default value of 10.0.
 Use larger numbers for faster scanning.

-.. py:method:: select_adjust(oid, specifier)
+.. py:method:: Canvas.select_adjust(oid, specifier)

         Adjusts the boundaries of the current text selection to include the position given by the specifier argument, in the text item with the object ID oid.

         The current selection anchor is also set to the specified position.
-For a discussion of the selection anchor, see the canvas select_from method below.
+For a discussion of the selection anchor, :py:meth:`~Canvas.select_from` see the canvas select_from method below.

-        For the values of specifier, see the canvas insert method above.
+        For the values of specifier, :py:meth:`~Canvas.insert` see the canvas insert method above.

-.. py:method:: select_clear()
+.. py:method:: Canvas.select_clear()

         Removes the current text selection, if it is set.
 If there is no current selection, does nothing.

-.. py:method:: select_from(oid, specifier)
+.. py:method:: Canvas.select_from(oid, specifier)

         This method sets the selection anchor to the position given by the specifier argument, within the text item whose object ID is given by oid.